Construction Industry News

 A message from our colleagues at the DIR

-Newsline No.: 2016-31 Date: March 16, 2016
+Newsline No.: 2016-75 Date: August 1, 2016

-DIR has additional compliance information on itsPublic Works page.
-The public works community is also invited to subscribe to email alerts on public works topics, DIR’s
+DIR has additional compliance information on its new Public Works pages.
+The Public Works community is also invited to subscribe to email alerts on public works topics, DIR’s

 For a full copy of the notice, please click here